StreamVBV/pubg-performance/README.md

 2. If you can’t stand very low details, AA and Textures are the only one options that you wanna increase.
     ‘Medium’ is the best possible option to get decent performance and ingame visibility.
 3. Sharpen is the best optimized option.
 You should always enable it!
-4. It’s weird, but ‘having fun’ with settings like ViewDistance and Folliage might sometimes help, in terms of increasing performance and getting rid of ‘render freezes’ when driving vehicles etc
+4. It’s weird, but ‘having fun’ with settings like ViewDistance and Folliage might sometimes help, in terms of increasing performance and getting rid of ‘render freezes’ when driving vehicles etc.
     I use both settings on medium.
     Most of streamers and pro players keep both options on very low, or only view distance on medium-ultra.
 5. If you use AA higher than ‘Very low/low’, think about using higher Screen Scale.
 Of course If your PC allows you to.